apstanisic/zmaj/packages/docs/docs/configuration/env-vars.md

 By default, Zmaj will look for `.env` file at the root of the project for config file.
 Zmaj uses [dotenv](https://www.npmjs.com/package/dotenv) package under the hood.
 Values passed to `runServer` directly will have precedence over values in `.env` file.
-For all available options in `.env` file, look at project's Github repo, at file `.env.dev`.
+For all available options in `.env` file, look at project's Github repo, at file `.env`.

 ### Configuring discovery of environment variables